Palo Alto, California Therapists

 Santa Clara County was the recent subject of an emergency epidemic investigation by the CDC regarding multiple strings of youth suicides.
 A “suicide cluster” refers to a group of suicides occurring within a short amount of time in a small geographical area.
 These generally occur a few times annually throughout the US.
 However, Palo Alto experienced two “clusters” within a decade – a serious cause for concern.

 The CDC “Epi-Aid” report stated that between 2003 and 2015, the suicide rate for individuals aged 10 to 24 years old in Palo Alto was 14.1 per 100,000.
 While the larger city of San Jose (also located in Santa Clara County) had a higher count of suicides in the same age group, its rate per 100,000 was only 4.6.

 Why would an affluent and successful community like Palo Alto be facing a suicide epidemic?
-Aside from its high income and education rates, the city also has very low unemployment and poverty rates, at 2.5 percent and 6 percent, respectively.
+Aside from its high income and education rates, the city also has very low unemployment and poverty rates, at 2.5% and 6%, respectively.
 It may be easy to think that such a community and its residents must “have it all.”
-In reality, there are many factors that could contribute to a mental health crisis there.
-Students may be facing a high level of pressure to perform well in school in order to live up to the area’s educational standard.
+In reality, many factors could contribute to a mental health crisis there.
+Students may be facing a high level of pressure to perform well in school to live up to the area’s educational standard.
 Becoming an academic over-achiever is likely expected to be able to compete in a job market that is dominated by some of the most successful employers on earth.
-Stressors like these can contribute to mental illness just as easily as can financial insecurity or poor job markets.
+Stressors like these can contribute to mental illness just as easily as financial insecurity or poor job markets.